Radioactive Iodine (I-131) Therapy for Thyroid Cancer

 • Pets should not sleep with you to limit their exposure.

 Talk with your treatment team if you cannot follow these instructions.
-Ask them about when it is safe to return to work or school, go out in public, or when long-distance travel is safe.
+Ask them about when it is safe to go back to work or school, go out in public, or when long-distance travel is safe.
 For up to 2 months, the radiation you were treated with can set off detectors at airports and other security checkpoints.
 Talk with your team if you need to travel within this time frame.

 Short-term Side Effects